dweinzimmer/dweinzimmer.github.io/_travel-recommendations/japan.md

 - [**楽椿ーラクチン**](https://maps.app.goo.gl/wfFYmFxEgtfcGdUp6) in Shibuya was the izakaya we went to on our very first night in Japan, and we really struck gold with it.
 It was SO good.
 Delicious torched mackerel, an avocado-tuna dish served with garlic bread, great sushi, and it was all very inexpensive unlike most of the other nearby restaurants.
 They were friendly and spoke some English.
 - I'm sad I didn't get to go to [**Katsuo Shokudo**](https://maps.app.goo.gl/zG9mcrNrwWExRwRX6) for a unique, bonito-focused breakfast.
 Check their [instagram](https://www.instagram.com/katsuoshokudo/) for hours/days they're open and read the advice from the reviews.
 - [**Shinjuku Ni-chōme**](https://maps.app.goo.gl/qdzKAGuKR5jZKkGB8) is the "gayborhood" of Tokyo.
 Some bars will be strict about being only for men or women, while others are mixed.
 My friend (a woman) and I enjoyed getting a drink at [Alamas Cafe](https://maps.app.goo.gl/ae87Yb21cct7sF6q8) which feels like being right back in Mexico, and at [Bar Gold Finger](https://maps.app.goo.gl/u85B8cDWY6vMDtSW9), a lesbian bar that was having a mixed night for men and women.
 My partner and I got a drink at [AiiRO Cafe](https://maps.app.goo.gl/ae87Yb21cct7sF6q8) which had a fun, upbeat atmosphere and a bartender wearing an ATL hat who was very excited to learn we were from there ("Peace up!
 A-town down!").
+- [**Sake Market**](https://www.google.com/maps/search/sake+market/@35.6770149,139.7081107,13z/data=!3m1!4b1?entry=ttu) has locations in Akihabara and Shinjuku; I went to the one in Akihabara by myself for 30 minutes.
+You reserve for a fixed amount of time and people, and get unlimited pours of sake and other alcohols that are all out for you to serve yourself.
+It was a fun way to quickly try a variety of sakes!
+I went at opening time without a reservation, but generally it's best (and easy) to reserve a day or two ahead.
+The menu has suggestions of what to try, and they are organized by flavor profile.

 # Kyoto 🍡